Optimum Mobile At A Glance

 Online Payment Options:

-Altice Mobile officially launched in September of 2019 and it is run by the cable operator Altice USA.
+Optimum Mobile first officially launched as Altice Mobile in September of 2019 and it is run by the cable operator Altice USA.
+In July of 2021, Altice Mobile was rebranded to Optimum Mobile.
 The brand is unique among all other MVNOs in that it does partially have its own network infrastructure.
 The company partnered with Sprint for the network build-out.

 Through the partnership, Sprint used Altice USA’s broadband infrastructure to deploy more than 19,000 small cells around the greater New York City area which includes Long Island.
 Small cells are necessary to lay the groundwork for a 5G network.
 The partnership allowed Altice to gain access to Sprint’s wireless network while maintaining the ability to run its own underlying core network infrastructure.

 When T-Mobile and Sprint merged, Altice’s contractual agreement with Sprint expanded to include T-Mobile.
-The updated contract granted Altice Mobile access to T-Mobile’s 4G LTE and 5G networks for a period of 7 years, 3 more years than what Altice had with Sprint alone.
+The updated contract granted Altice USA’s Optimum Mobile brand access to T-Mobile’s 4G LTE and 5G networks for a period of 7 years, 3 more years than what Altice had with Sprint alone.

 The company also has a roaming agreement in place with AT&T.

 Optimum Mobile Offers 3 Basic Phone Plans

 When Altice Mobile first launched, only an unlimited plan was available.
 It launched for $20 and was by far the best outright wireless plan deal around.
 Since then the service was expanded to include more plans.
 In September of 2020, two plans with a limited amount of data were launched starting at $12/month but later increased to $14/month.

-Altice Mobile gives a $10/month discount on all phone plans to those who also subscribe to either Optimum or Suddenlink.
+Optimum Mobile gives a $10/month discount on all phone plans to those who also subscribe to either Optimum or Suddenlink internet packages.
 The plans are shown on the company’s website already including this discount.
 The plans are displayed the same way here.

-A quick look at Altice Mobile’s three phone plans reveal the following options and price points:
+A quick look at Optimum Mobile’s three phone plans reveal the following options and price points:

 - $14/month ($24 w/o Optimum or Suddenlink subscription) – 1GB high-speed data